zmallik/DSA-SD/java/threads.md

 run() contains the thread’s logic, but calling it directly will execute the code in the same thread, not a new one.

 What happens if we call start() twice on the same thread object?
+> ❌ It causes a runtime exception. (java.lang.IllegalThreadStateException)
-> A thread in Java can be started only once.
+A thread in Java can be started only once.
 Once a thread finishes execution, it cannot be restarted.
 The JVM does not allow a thread to move from TERMINATED → RUNNABLE

 What are the different states of a thread in Java?
 Can you name and briefly explain them?
 > A Java thread moves from NEW → RUNNABLE → (BLOCKED / WAITING / TIMED_WAITING) → TERMINATED depending on execution and synchronization.